talaria0101/kradiant/README.md

   - Create geometry for loaded map
   - Load textures and shaders from paks
   - Save maps
+  - Loading models
+  - Editing Brushes
+  - And more...

 ## Work in Progress
 - The editor